genesiscommunitysuccess/docs/docs/euc-replace/generate-the-trading-app.md

 Let’s be practical here.
 Without changing the application, run **genesisInstall**.

-This will fail because of duplicate fields with wrong types.
+This will fail because we have duplicate fields with the different field types.
 Remove the following duplicated fields/tables:

 * COUNTERPARTY_ID
 * INSTRUMENT_ID